Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 Internationally, it was rather obvious that any future reduction in U.S. global influence, to the extent it isn’t home-made, does not come primarily from Russia, let alone the European Union, Iran, India or Mexico.

-The new power challenging the US is China, and nowhere more so than in east Asia.
+The new power challenging the United States is China, and nowhere more so than in east Asia.
 In “Making America Great Again,” China should be first on the list of international concerns for Trump.

 Trump misses his target